lizgarseeyah/Data_Science/index.md

 ### Extracting Feature Importance

-The final step in this project is determine which feature(s) have the most influence on the AdaBoost model to predict the right donor.
-Features tha I believe are relevant in predicting likely donors ranging from most important to least are:
+The final step in this project is determine which feature(s) have the most influence on the AdaBoost model.
+Features that I believe are relevant in predicting likely donors, ranging from most important to least are:

 - occupation
 - workclass